TriSight Communications is a public relations firm staffed entirely by students from the University of Southern California.

 Current Executive Board:

 “There’s so much great talent in TriSight and I’m so glad to be apart of the work we’re doing here,” Janine said.
 “It teaches everyone involved what it’s like to work with real-world clients and build connections and skills that are going to last.
-Being a part of the E-board will allow me to further develop my leadership skills while building upon previous years efforts to grow and make TriSight the best student-run agency it can be.
+Being a part of the E-board will allow me to further develop my leadership skills while building upon previous years efforts to grow and make TriSight the best student-run agency it can be.”

 Deputy Managing Director

-Lisa Curiel Parker is a first-year graduate student pursuing a Master’s of Strategic Public Relations and received her Bachelor’s of Communication from Annenberg as well.
+Lisa Curiel Parker is a second-year graduate student pursuing a Master’s of Strategic Public Relations and received her Bachelor’s of Communication from Annenberg as well.
 During this past fall semester, she worked with TriSight and closely with a virtual reality start-up called BiPolar ID.
 While working with them she learned the immense power virtual reality has and the amazing work many start-ups are doing in this realm.

 When Lisa graduates, she wants to work with a company focused on technology and television – her two passions.

-Caroline Galbreath is a sophomore undergraduate student pursuing her Bachelor’s of Public Relations at the Annenberg School for Communication and Journalism.
+Caroline Galbreath is a junior undergraduate student pursuing her Bachelor’s of Public Relations at the Annenberg School for Communication and Journalism.
 She is majoring in Public Relations and double minoring in Marketing and the Music Industry.

 During Caroline’s first semester with TriSight, she worked on TriSight’s newest account, “BiPolar ID,” a Virtual Reality production company.
 After a successful first semester on Southern California’s highly competitive student-run PR firm, she recognized TriSight’s small client base and wanted to use her sincere passion and self-drive to personally contribute and oversee tremendous growth within the organization.
 Caroline will focus on establishing a well-known social media presence for TriSight.
 Her ultimate goal for the time she holds this position is to gain clients from various industries including music, education, energy and many others in order to expose TriSight members to diverse backgrounds that may appeal to members as potential career paths.